This post was last Updated on by Himanshu Tyagi to reflect the accuracy and up-to-date information on the page.

-Data Science is a multi-disciplinary field that make use of mathematical methods, processes, systems, and algorithms to extract knowledge or business intelligence from structured or unstructured data.
+Data Science is a multi-disciplinary field that makes use of mathematical methods, processes, systems, and algorithms to extract knowledge or business intelligence from structured or unstructured data.

-Data is everywhere nowadays from social media platforms to banking systems.
-And for businesses it is quite important to understand the data and gain business intelligence to improve the overall customer experience.
+Data is everywhere nowadays, from social media platforms to banking systems.
+And for businesses, it is quite essential to understand the data and gain business intelligence to improve the overall customer experience.
 The concepts, process, and methods with which the knowledge is extracted from the structured and unstructured data is called Data Science.

-Data Science is base for Machine Learning.
 It is a field of study in which computers/systems gain the capability to learn itself through programming.
-Machine Learning make use of past data to do predictive analysis and learn itself to predict the future outcomes and take appropriate actions.
+Machine Learning makes use of past data to do predictive analysis and learn itself to predict future outcomes and take appropriate actions.

 Stages of Data Analytics

 1. Descriptive Analytics: Inferences from the past data.
-In this we analyze, what has happened in the past.
-For example, for each product how much sales were made, how many employees joined in the last quarter and what is their retention rate.
+In this, we analyze what has happened in the past.
+For example, for each product, how many sales were made, how many employees joined in the last quarter, and what is their retention rate.

-It helps business analysts to find where exactly is the problem.
+It helps business analysts to find where exactly the problem is.

-Microsoft Excel is also another tool which we can use for data handling, reporting and creating business dashboards.
+Microsoft Excel is also another tool that we can use for data handling, reporting, and creating business dashboards.
 In our data analytics journey, we will first start with MS Excel.
 After that, we will study SQL and then use Tableau for BI.

 Apart from that, I will also be sharing VBA (Visual Basic for Applications) tutorials to write macros at the backend of Excel for tasks automation.

-2. Predictive Analysis: In this Analytics stage, we answer business problems – what could happen in the future based on the historical data.
-The historical data used for predective analysis is obtained from descriptive analysis.
+2. Predictive Analysis: In this Analytics stage, we answer business problems – what could happen in the future based on historical data.
+The historical data used for predictive analysis is obtained from the descriptive analysis.

-The second business problem for analytical engine in this case is to decide the credit limit for the eligible person which again depends on different variables like paying capacity, previous payment history, etc. As the value of these variables differ from person to person the credit limit is predicted accordingly.
+The second business problem for the analytical engine, in this case, is to decide the credit limit for the eligible person, which again depends on different variables like paying capacity, previous payment history, etc. As the value of these variables differs from person to person, the credit limit is predicted accordingly.

-Without good descriptive analysis, you can’t do good predictive analysis.
+Without functional descriptive analysis, you can’t do proper predictive analysis.

-3. Prescriptive Analysis: While descriptive analysis answers what has happened in the past, predictive analysis answers what can happen in the future, and in the prescriptive analysis the best outcome is chosen from the set of multiple possible choices.
+3. Prescriptive Analysis: While descriptive analysis answers what has happened in the past, the predictive analysis explains what can happen in the future, and in the prescriptive analysis, the best outcome is chosen from the set of multiple possible choices.

 Another example is YouTube, which uses predictive analysis to show recommendations.
-But, it can only show only one video for auto play and for that it uses prescriptive analysis based on various factors like your watch history, search history, etc.
+But, it can only show only one video for autoplay, and for that, it uses predictive analysis based on various factors like your watch history, search history, etc.

 Prescriptive analytics is not possible without predictive analysis.